jnikula/hawkmoth/doc/syntax.rst

    /** The quick brown fox jumps over the lazy dog. */

-All documentation comments preceding C constructs are attached to them, and result in C Domain directives being added for them.
+All documentation comments preceding C or C++ constructs are attached to them, and result in C or C++ Domain directives being added for them accordingly.
 This includes macros, functions, struct and union members, enumerations, etc.

-Documentation comments followed by comments (documentation or not) are included as generic documentation.
+Documentation comments followed by comments (documentation or not) are included as normal paragraphs in the order they appear.

 Tags
 ----